 The call of the barbet, the whistle of the oriole, the cry of the eagle, the crash of leaves as the jungle fowl ploughs through the undergrowth.

 The resplendent red of the fowl’s plumage.
 The flash of yellow wings from an oriole.
 The green of an emerald dove as it flies low through the forest.
 The dazzle of blue as a kingfisher darts along the river.

 A female hornbill is glimpsed.
 Or rather her bill as she cleans her nest in a hollowed-out part of a tree.
 Nuts or berries – the remains of her food provided by her male partner as she prepares her nest for the imminent arrival of their young – are dropped one by one out of the hole.
 It was comical yet fascinating to watch.
-Glimpses and insight proving that it is not about the picture postcard image but the experience.
+Glimpses and insight prove that it is not about the picture-postcard image but the experience.